vwhuii/20.440-project/README.md

-# 20.440 Project: Uncovering the Role of CD4+ T Cells in Lung Adenocarcinoma Progression
+# 20.440 Project: The Role of CD4+ Subsets in Lung Adenocarcinoma Progression Using Gene Expression

 ## Overview

 This repo aims to analyze the dataset (GSE152022) to further analyze CD4+ T cell phenotypes in lung adenocarcinoma.
-First CD4+ T cell subsets are identified and labeled via PCA, leiden, and UMAP display.
-Then, basic analysis on CD4+ T cell subset frequency and gene expression is analyzed.
-Gene set enrichment analysis (GSEA) is completed for a subset of genes specific to CD4+ activation, CD4+ exhaustion, and CD4+ secretion of M2-polarizing factors.
+First, CD4+ T cell subsets are identified and labeled via PCA, louvain, and UMAP display.
+Then, cells are grouped into three CD4+ subsets: naive, helper, and regulatory.
+Marker genes are evaluated.
+Differential Gene Expression Analysis is conducted on cells from normal or tumor lungs via log fold change.
+Then, genes are compared between cell groups from the tumor condition where their logFC values are normalized and displayed via gene expression score (Z-score) to be compared across groups.
+Lastly, gene set enrichment analysis (GSEA) is completed for a subset of genes specific to CD4+ activation, CD4+ exhaustion, and CD4+ secretion of M2-polarizing factors.

 This repo contains all necessary code to run the analysis for the project, "Uncovering the Role of CD4+ T Cells in Lung Adenocarcinoma Progression".

 All code blocks were written by Logan and Veronica with exception to publically avaiable libraries that were imported in the beginning.
 Assignment of CD4+ T cell subset using top most expressed genes were performed with help of Enrichr (https://maayanlab.cloud/Enrichr/)

-The one figure that is produced and separately saved as a .png for this assignment (pset6) has been isolated to its own .py file and can be found under Code -> assignment_figure.py

 ## Data